 For many visitors going on an African safari, seeing the Big-Five is a high priority.
-They just don’t feel their trip is complete without seeing Buffalo, Elephant, Leopard, Lion, and Rhino.
+They just don’t feel their trip is complete without seeing Lions, Rhinos, Buffalo, Elephant and Leopard.

-Africa's big-five were characterised as lethal adversaries, and their reputations as crafty animals, with strong instincts for survival grew.
+Africa's big-five were characterized as lethal adversaries, and their reputations as crafty animals, with strong instincts for survival grew.

 They had few natural enemies, were difficult to track and very dangerous if wounded or cornered.